Naoki Yamamoto (racing driver): Super GT

 Yamamoto and Button finished the 2019 season in eighth with two podiums.
 After the season, Button left Super GT, and Yamamoto was joined by Tadasuke Makino for the 2020 season.
 Yamamoto scored seven top-six finishes in eight races in 2020, including three podium finishes.
 In the final round at Fuji, Yamamoto was running in second place on the final lap, until race leader Ryo Hirakawa of TGR Team KeePer TOM's ran out of fuel coming out of the final corner.
 Yamamoto was able to overtake Hirakawa to take the victory and clinch his and Team Kunimitsu's second set of GT500 titles in three years.

 In 2021, after winning the third race of the year at Motegi with Makino, Yamamoto established a points lead as high as 16 points before the penultimate round.
-He was in position to win his third GT500 title in four years at the final race at Fuji, but was taken out from the race by GT300 class driver Ren Sato, meaning he ended the year third in the standings.
+He was in position to win his third GT500 title in four years at the final race at Fuji, but was taken out of contention after being hit by GT300 class Honda driver Ren Sato.
+Yamamoto finished the year third in the championship.

+In the first race for Team Kunimitsu since the death of founder Kunimitsu Takahashi, Yamamoto and Makino finished second at Okayama to start the 2022 season.
+They ended the year with a win at Motegi from pole position, as Yamamoto finished third in the championship for the second consecutive season.
+After the race, Yamamoto, Makino, and team principal Kazuhiro Kojima carried a portrait of Takahashi with them to the post-race interviews.

+Yamamoto suffered a violent crash during the sixth round of the 2023 season at Sugo, when his car hit the guardrail and flipped over after colliding with a GT300 car along the frontstretch.
+He was diagnosed with a neck injury which forced him to miss the rest of the Super GT and Super Formula seasons.
+He returned in time to start the 2024 season, and Yamamoto and Makino finished third in the opening round at Okayama.